hojackie/ICUmortalitypredictionsHF/index.md

 I was also curious about the number of comorbidities that each patient had and its affect on mortality.
 At first glance it appears that having more comorbidities results in less death.
 However, this can be confounded by multiple factors including disease severity, initial reason for admission, sample size, etc.

 This is one of the reasons why a deeper dive on how all the variables contribute to mortality as a whole is needed.
-Tableau chart here: https://public.tableau.com/shared/5HF3X7M2B.
+Tableau chart [here](https://public.tableau.com/shared/5HF3X7M2B).

 ![8](https://user-images.githubusercontent.com/87457603/152285186-e2f65bb8-3e09-4621-8366-33b7f7dac71c.png)
 ![9](https://user-images.githubusercontent.com/87457603/152285187-957782a7-7bab-4055-91c0-db8616418182.png)